kfix/MacPin/README.md

 ```

 #### iOS
-~~Basic support has landed for generating iOS apps.~~
-the iOS port has not been migrated to swift4 yet.
-I keep it in the tree because there should be no blocking issues to bring it back up to parity with macOS.
-iOS 10 has some PWA support now and macOS 10.15 will ship with UIKit-on-Mac (aka Project Catalyst aka Marzipan)
-which should accelerate the compile->test dev-cycle and provide a native macOS app.
+Basic support exists for generating iOS apps, but its even moreso a Work In Progress (to teach me about the `UI*` classes)

-Anyhow, its kinda pointless for most of `sites/*` since native apps exist for all of them.
+its kinda pointless for most of `sites/*` since native apps exist for all of them.
 But maybe you want to quickly package a React.js application for offline mobile use...

 #### can i haz LinPin?
 WinPin?